vanutp/fox_orm/docs/docs/usage/01_basic_operations.md

 ## Create and insert

-To create a user just create an instance of model (optionally filling id field), as you would in pydantic.
+To create a user, just create an instance of model (optionally filling id field), as you would in pydantic.
 Then execute `await instance.save()`.

 ```python